willingc/docs/nteract/build-your-own-notebook.md

 ```

 ### Load a notebook (commutable)

+Create a reducer to set the notebook state.
+Install commutable
+Allow notebooks to be opened via argv
+Load the json and pass it to the dispatch via an action

 ### Design notebook components (react, react-transformime)

+Install react
+Create a root react node
+Create a notebook node
+Attach the store to the notebook node
+Render some test content
+create a cell node
+create a text cell node
+create a code cell node
+install react jupyter output already
+render output of code cell node

 ### Launch a kernel (spawnteract)

+install spawnteract
+read the notebook state for kernel information
+launch the kernel for the notebooks

 ### Execute code and display results (enchannel)

+create an execution reduction
+on shift-enter, execute the code in the cell

 ### Save the notebook (commutable)

+add a menu command for ctrl-s
+on ctrl-s, dispatch a save action
+save action call commutable, then write to disk

 ### Conclusion

+recap
+talk about possible improvements
+call for action - contribute to nteract

 ### Appendix A <a name="appendixA"></a>
 - [nteract](https://github.com/nteract/nteract)